-In 2001, the firm changed to its present name of Reed Longyear Malnati & Ahrens, PLLC.
+In 2021, the firm adapted its current name of Reed Longyear Malnati Corwin & Burnett, PLLC.

 The general emphasis of the firm’s practice has remained unchanged over the past 60 years.
 We continue to represent individuals, businesses and families in the same spirit of integrity established by our founding members.
 Favoring proactive planning and sensible, long-term solutions, we hope that we can be of service to you.